sequin-io/open/README.md

 > The design of the template is inspired by [ghost's `/open` page](https://ghost.org/open/) 👻

-Built using Next.js and Sequin - you can connect this `/open` template directly to your Stripe data and deploy it to your website using Vercel.
-This page is completely static, so it loads instantly.
+Built using Next.js and Sequin - you can connect this `/open` template directly to your Stripe data and deploy it to your website using a service like Vercel.

 ## Getting started